tudasc/PIRA/README.md

 ### Requirements

-PIRA is tested with a recent version of CMake (>= 3.5) and Clang/LLVM release 9.0.1.
+PIRA is tested with a (somewhat) recent version of CMake (>= 3.5), Clang/LLVM release 9.0.1 and requires Python 3.

 ### Obtaining PIRA